 I’ve heard many locals and travelers say that Trevignano Romano is the most adorable among the towns on Lake Bracciano.
 And I certainly agree.
 The fact that the city doesn’t have a train station drives people to other towns and gives Trevignano Romano a secluded, protected feel.
 Another factor is that the city center is just a few steps from the shore of the lake, and that makes it easier to stay focused on the enchanting color of the water throughout the day and in all seasons.
-Because of the location, visitors to Trevignano Romano enjoy the longest sunsets on Lake Bracciano.
 I’ve collected the essential tips on how to visit Trevignano Romano.
 Here you go!

 HOW TO GET TO TREVIGNANO ROMANO FROM ROME

 Take a train to Anguillara Sabazia from either the Valle Aurelia station (MA Linea A subway) or from the Roma Ostiense station (MB Linea B subway, the “Piramide” station).
 From the train station in Anguillara Sabazia, public buses of the “Schiaffini” Linea C to the town of Trevignano Romano depart at 07:50, 09:00, 14:45 and 19:20.
 Buses go back from Trevignano Romano to the Anguillara train station at 06:50, 08:20, 14:15 and 18:45.